j-mohammadi/RL-RacingCar/README.md

 - **new_observation**: the new state returned by the environment in consequence of the action
 - **done**: a boolean indicating if the new state is terminal or not.

 Additionnaly an environment should be equiped with a `reset()` method which allows for reseting its state towards the default state.
 This is very usefull when an episode terminates.
-An episode is a serie of steps from the environment until crosses a terminal state.
+An episode is a serie of steps from the environment until it crosses a terminal state.

 For our environment, we used a modified version of a race car game that I found on GitHub, here are the link to this project.